Foreword by Martin Hinton KC, Director of Public Prosecutions, South Australia

 On another occasion I turned to Hague for his treatment of the establishment of the Supreme Court for the purpose of tracing the scope and content of the Court’s jurisdiction.

-first petit and grand juries that assisted in an analysis of the
+More recently it was the work Hague had done on the first petit and grand juries that assisted in an analysis of the protection afforded by trial by jury.

 In each case the origins of important legal institutions